 - Discovery Precalculus (M 305G)

-This Statisics course helps students extend their knowledge of functions, graphs, and equations so they can successfully work with the concepts in a rigorous university-level calculus course.
+This course helps students deepen and extend their knowledge of functions, graphs, and equations from their high school algebra and geometry courses so they can successfully work with the concepts in a rigorous university-level calculus course.

 - Data, Modeling, and Inference (SDS 302)

-This course helps students develop quantitative reasoning skills and habits of mind necessary to succeed in the higher education environment.
+This data analysis course is designed for high school juniors and seniors seeking to develop the quantitative reasoning skills and habits of mind necessary to succeed in the higher education environment.

 - Foundations of Arts and Entertainment Technologies (AET 304)